AkimBolushbek/wordpress-soc-2007/trunk/zooplah/readme.txt

 1. Upload the eztags directory to the wp-content/plugins directory on your server.
 You can also upload the contents of the eztags directory to wp-contents/plugins, but that's far more likely to create a clutter.
 1. Activate the plugin (*Easier Template Tags*).
-1. Go to *Presentation* in the *Site Admin* area, then into *Easier Theme Editor*, select the file you want to edit, and edit it.
-1. Push *Save* to update your template file.

 = Getting a Newer Version =